 Robust - Content must be robust enough that it can be interpreted reliably by a wide variety of user agents, including assistive technologies.

 This means that users must be able to access the content as technologies advance (as technologies and user agents evolve, the content should remain accessible)

 - Maximize compatibility with current and future user tools.

 Is My Website ADA Compliant?

 If you’re asking the question, the quick answer is no. Unless a website is very specifically designed and built to be accessible and ADA compliant, it simply isn’t.
-You can verify by testing any page using automated tools such as WebAIM, and be sure to consider that such tools can only detect roughly 30% of WCAG issues… at best.
+You can verify by testing any page using automated tools such as WebAIM's WAVE page tester, but be sure to consider that such tools can only detect roughly 30% of WCAG issues… at best.

 How Do I Make My Website ADA Compliant?